hugodias/cakegallery/README.md

     'routes' => true
 )));
 ```
-* To finish the installation go to your browser and type `http://your-app-url/gallery` and follow the wizzard
+* To finish the installation go to your browser and type `http://your-app-url/gallery` and follow the wizard

 ---